amandaseah/Eventurer/README.md

 # Eventurer  ✨
-Eventurer is a web app that helps people discover events in Singapore, book tickets, and plan how to get there.
-Now supports secure Stripe payments for paid events.
+Eventurer is a mood-based web app that helps people discover events in Singapore, book tickets, and plan how to get there.
+Supports secure Stripe payments for paid events.
+Deployed on `https://eventurer-zeta.vercel.app/`

 ## Features 🆒
 🎮 Interactive quiz to ascertain user mood and recommend events accordingly